- Shaw from Home

 The Shaw Festival has four theatres in downtown Niagara-on-the-Lake, all in walking distance of each other.

 Follow the Queen Elizabeth Way (QEW) toward Niagara.
+The QEW from Toronto can sometimes be heavy, please allow at least two hours for your drive.
 Once across the Garden City Skyway at St Catharines, take the Niagara-on-the-Lake exit, RR89 Glendale Ave North (38b).
 At the traffic light at York Road, turn left onto York Rd, then right onto Airport Rd.
 At Regional Road 55 (Niagara Stone Rd) turn right and follow 55 until it ends at the golf course (Queen St).
 Turn right for Old Town and all three theatres.